-To produce ceramic vessels required the great investment of material and labor resources.
-First of all, kilns catering to special and/or local needs were constructed.
-In northern China the so-called “bun-shaped kilns” (mantouyao) were constructed because its design fitted with the local geological conditions, while in southern China, dragon kilns that were built on long slopes of hills were preferred.
-Secondly, clay stones that were used to make the body of the utensils, glaze stones that were used to produce the glaze, and water and fuel needed to be amassed at the kiln site.
-Some of the kiln sites were built next to the river bank because the potters could easily extract water to mix with the clay and glaze stones before trampling and grinding them into softer forms.
-After wheeling and shaping the clay into desired shapes, glaze and pigments might then be applied on the surface.
+Producing ceramic vessels required a significant investment of material and labour resources.
+First, kilns catering to specific local needs were built.
+In northern China, the so-called “bun-shaped kilns” (mantouyao) were constructed because their design fitted local geological conditions, while in southern China, dragon kilns built on long slopes of hills were preferred.
+Secondly, clay stones, glaze stones, water, and fuel needed to be transported to the kiln site.
+Some kiln sites were built next to the river bank so potters could easily draw water to mix with the clay and glaze stones before trampling and grinding them into softer forms.
+After wheeling and shaping the clay into desired shapes, glaze and pigments might be applied on the surface.
 The utensils were then put into the kilns for firing.
-Large amounts of firewood and charcoal were needed for heating in oxidized or de-oxidized conditions in order to bring out the desired colors on the utensils.
-Experienced masters could supervise the entire process, but they also needed ordinary workmen to take care of the routine and onerous labor such as picking firewood from the forest, extracting water, and carrying raw materials to specific workshops.
-During the firing processes, which could take several days, and the reduction processes, which could take dozens of days, the masters needed to be very attentive to the colors of the fire and other temperature indicators, which showed the approximate temperature ranges in days when precise thermometers had not yet been invented.
-Sleepless nights were common to them in the peak seasons because a kiln might contain thousands of ceramic utensils; any errors in the production end up with an entire kiln of ruined or undesired utensils and, in turn, the collapse of the entire workshop.
+To bring out the desired colours on the utensils, large amounts of firewood and charcoal were needed to heat under oxidized or de-oxidized conditions.
+Experienced masters would supervise the entire process, but they also needed ordinary workmen to take care of the routine and onerous labour, such as collecting firewood from the forest, drawing water, and carrying raw materials to the workshops.
+During the firing processes, which could take several days, and the reduction processes, which could take weeks, the masters needed to be very attentive to the colours of the fire and other temperature indicators, which showed the approximate temperature ranges at a time before the invention of thermometers.
+Sleepless nights were common in peak seasons because a kiln might contain thousands of ceramic utensils.
+Any error in the process could result in an entire kiln of ruined or sub-par utensils, which could bankrupt a workshop.

 Dragon kilns

-The southern Chinese chose to build long and narrow kilns on slopes of hills, whose structure resembled dragons lying on the hills.
+The southern Chinese chose to build long and narrow kilns on slopes of hills, resembling dragons lying on the hills.
 In the Northern Song, such dragon kilns were very common in the Fujian Jianyang area.
 Of these, the Yulinting kiln cluster is worth mentioning here.
-It is located in the Mount Wuyi area and belonged to the Chong’an county in the Northern Song.
-Six spots of ruined kilns on six different hills can be located in the archaeological surveys conducted at the end of the twentieth century by the archaeological team of the Fujian Provincial Museum.
-We will focus on the largest site that consisted of two kilns (fig. 2.7 and fig. 2.8).
-In this area of about 2,300 m2 were found the foundations of the two kilns, potters’ workshops, ponds, wells, roads, drainage ditches, and a large amount of ceramic shards that were identified as remains of black-glazed Jian wares.
-Sources of clay and glaze stones in neighboring areas are, needlessly to say, abundant.
-There are two creeks surrounding the kiln site when we first visited it in December 2019.
+It is located in the Mount Wuyi area and belonged to Chong’an county in the Northern Song.
+Six sites of ruined kilns on six different hills were located in archaeological surveys conducted at the end of the twentieth century by the archaeological team of the Fujian Provincial Museum.
+Our focus here is the most prominent site, which consisted of two kilns (fig. 2.7 and fig. 2.8).
+In this area of about 2,300 m2 were found the foundations of the two kilns, potters’ workshops, ponds, wells, roads, drainage ditches, and vast quantities of ceramic shards that were identified as remains of black-glazed Jian ware.
+Sources of clay and glaze stones in neighbouring areas are abundant.
+Two creeks surrounded the kiln site when we first visited it in December 2019.